 Each room at Kelley House features charming views of Edgartown or the hotel grounds, with select suites overlooking the Edgartown Harbor.
 Designed for your comfort and convenience, each room has a TV, mini-refrigerator, and fully-tiled bathroom with plentiful amenities.
-There's complimentary coffee, tea, and muffins in the morning, cookies in the evening, and Wi-Fi throughout the property.
+There's complimentary coffee and tea in the morning, and Wi-Fi throughout the property.

 With only one small ferry to the mainland, Edgartown retains an upscale yet laid-back, locals-only vibe.
 See the sights, such as the Eisenhauer Gallery (considered the best on Martha's Vineyard), as well as the Edgartown Lighthouse and Lighthouse Beach.
 Newes from America, a snug brick-and-timber pub, is in the Kelley House, with plenty of restaurants, nightlife, and shopping steps away.

 Want to feel like a local?
 Check out a few of our favorite places in Martha's Vineyard